Broker Review Updated: April 2026 18 min read

 Rank Broker Min Deposit Spread EUR/USD Leverage INR Deposit

-Exness stands out as our number one recommendation for Indian forex traders in 2026 for several compelling reasons.
-Regulated by the FCA (UK), CySEC (Cyprus), and the FSA (Seychelles), Exness provides a robust regulatory framework that inspires confidence.
-The broker has been serving traders since 2008 and has grown to process over $4 trillion in monthly trading volume, making it one of the largest retail forex brokers globally.
+XM stands out as our number one recommendation for Indian forex traders in 2026 for several compelling reasons.
+Regulated by CySEC (Cyprus), ASIC (Australia), and IFSC (Belize), XM provides a robust multi-jurisdictional regulatory framework that inspires confidence.
+The broker has been serving traders since 2009 and offers one of the most comprehensive trading ecosystems in the industry, with exceptional educational resources, live webinars, and a $5 minimum deposit that makes forex accessible to virtually any Indian trader.

 Advantages